-MUFG Borrower Rating MUFG Borrower Rating Definition 1 The capacity to meet financial commitments is extremely certain, and the borrower has the highest level of creditworthiness.
+MUI Borro Rati ower MUFG Borrower Rating Definition 1 The capacity to meet financial commitments is extremely certain, and the borrower has the highest level of creditworthiness.
 2 The capacity to meet financial commitments is highly certain, but there are some elements that may result in lower creditworthiness in the future.
 3 The capacity to meet financial commitments is sufficiently certain, but there is the possibility that creditworthiness may fall in the long run.
 4 There are no problems concerning the capacity to meet financial commitments, but there is the possibility that creditworthiness may fall in the long run.
 5 There are no problems concerning the capacity to meet financial commitments, and creditworthiness is in the middle range.
 6 There are no problems concerning the capacity to meet financial commitments presently, but there are elements that require attention if the situation changes.
-7 There are no problems concerning the capacity to meet financial commitments presently, but long-term stability is poor.
+7 , There are no problems concerning the capacity to meet financial commitments presently, but long-term stability is poor.
 8 There are no problems concerning the capacity to meet financial commitments presently, but long-term stability is poor, and creditworthiness is relatively low.
 9 The capacity to meet financial commitments is somewhat poor, and creditworthiness is the lowest among "Normal" customers.
-Borrowers who must be closely monitored because of the following business performance and financial conditions: 10 through 12 (1) Borrowers who have problematic business performance, such as virtually delinquent principal repayment or interest payment; (2) Borrowers whose business performance is unsteady, or who have unfavorable financial conditions; (3) Borrowers who have problems with loan conditions and for whom interest rates have been reduced or shelved.
-10 Although business problems are not serious or their improvement is seen to be remarkable, there are elements of potential concern with respect to the borrower's management, and close monitoring is required.
+Borrowers who must be closely monitored because of the following business performance and financial conditions: 10 throu ugh 12 (1) Borrowers who have problematic business performance, such as virtually delinquent principal repayment or interest payment; (2) Borrowers whose business performance is unsteady, or who have unfavorable financial conditions; (3) Borrowers who have problems with loan conditions and for whom interest rates have been reduced or shelved. [ 10 Although business problems are not serious or their improvement is seen to be remarkable, there are elements of potential concern with respect to the borrower's management, and close monitoring is required.
 11 Business problems are serious, or require long-term solutions.
 Serious elements concerning business administration of the borrower have emerged, and subsequent debt repayment needs to be monitored closely.
-12 Borrowers who fall under the criteria of Rating 10 or 11 and have a loan concession granted.
+Borrowers who fall under the criteria of Rating 10 or 11 and have a loan concession granted.
+Bo contractually past due 90 days or more."
+(As a rule, delinquent borrowers are categorized as "Likely to Borrowers who fall under the criteria of Rating 10 or 11 and have a loan concession granted.
 Borrowers who have "Loans contractually past due 90 days or more."
 (As a rule, delinquent borrowers are categorized as "Likely to Become Bankrupt," but the definition here applies to borrowers delinquent for 90 days or more because of inheritance and other special reasons.)
-13 Borrowers who pose a serious risk with respect to debt repayment and with whom loss is likely to occur in the course of transactions.
+13 3 Borrowers who pose a serious risk with respect to debt repayment and with whom loss is likely to occur in the course of transactions.
 While still not bankrupt, these borrowers are in financial difficulty, with poor progress in achieving restructuring plans, and are likely to become bankrupt in the future.
-14 While not legally bankrupt, borrowers who are considered to be virtually bankrupt because they are in serious financial difficulty and have no prospects for an improvement in their business operations.
-15 Borrowers who are legally bankrupt (i.e., who have no prospects for continued business operations because of non-payment, suspension of business, voluntary liquidation, or filing for legal liquidation).
+14 4 While not legally bankrupt, borrowers who are considered to be virtually bankrupt because they are in serious financial difficulty and have no prospects for an improvement in their business operations.
+15 5 Borrowers who are legally bankrupt (i.e., who have no prospects for continued business operations because of non-payment, suspension of business, voluntary liquidation, or filing for legal liquidation).